xiaomeng-ma/xiaomeng-ma.github.io/teaching.md

 ---
 <h1 style="color: red">Teaching</h1>
  <p><br />
-I teach undergraduate courses in linguistics, psychology and speech-language-hearing sciences at Lehman College and College of Staten Island.
+I teach undergraduate courses in linguistics, psychology and speech-language-hearing sciences at Lehman College, College of Staten Island and Yeshiva University.
+I'm the practicum leader for Statistics in Linguistic Research at The Graduate Center.

 <br>
 <h3 >Lehman College, CUNY</h3>